khoih-prog/ESP32TimerInterrupt/README.md

 They can also generate alarms when they reach a specific value, defined by the software.
 The value of the counter can be read by the software program.

+## New from v1.0.2

+Now with these new `16 ISR-based timers` (while consumng only 1 hardware timer), the maximum interval is practically unlimited (limited only by unsigned long miliseconds).
+The accuracy is nearly perfect compared to software timers.
+The most important feature is they're ISR-based timers Therefore, their executions are not blocked by bad-behaving functions / tasks.
+This important feature is absolutely necessary for mission-critical tasks.

+The `ISR_Timer_Complex` example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.
+Being ISR-based timers, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet and Blynk services.
+You can also have many `(up to 16)` timers to use.
+This non-being-blocked important feature is absolutely necessary for mission-critical tasks.
+You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
+The elapsed time then is very unaccurate

 ## Supported Boards

 - ESP32